-Run the engine until it reaches operating temperature and then carry out the maintenance points below:
+Run the engine until it reaches operating temperature and then carry out the following maintenance points:

-- 1. Checking oil level.
+- 2. Checking the oil level.

-- 5. Checking coolant level.
+- 5. Checking the coolant level.

-- 10. Checking low pressure indicator.
+- 10. Checking the vacuum indicator.

-- 14. Checking fuel level.
+- 14. Checking the fuel level.

-- 17. Checking electrolyte level in batteries.
+- 17. Checking the electrolyte level in batteries.

-- 18. Checking state of charge in batteries.
+- 18. Checking the state of charge in batteries.

-- 19. Cleaning batteries.
+- 19. Cleaning the batteries.

-- 25. Look for leakage, rectify as necessary.
+- 24. Checking for leakage, rectify as necessary.